eclipse-vertx/vert.x/new/core_manual_ruby.md

 The client trust store is just a standard Java key store, the same as the key stores on the server side.
 The client trust store location is set by setting the attribute `trust_store_path` on the `NetClient`.
 If a server presents a certificate during connection which is not in the client trust store, the connection attempt will not succeed.

 If the server requires client authentication then the client must present its own certificate to the server when connecting.
 This certificate should reside in the client key store.
-Again its just a regular Java key store.
+Again it's just a regular Java key store.
 The client keystore location is set with the attribute `key_store_path` on the `NetClient`.

 To configure a client to trust all server certificates (dangerous):